 Launched by the city’s Wellness team in July 2016, the program offers city employees Fitbit activity trackers free of charge to use and participate in wellness challenges.
 Once participants receive their Fitbit, they can download the Fitbit app and sync their trackers to their smartphones.
 The Fitbit app allows users to set health goals and track exercise, calories, water intake and sleep.

-“We know that physical activity helps to improve health, reduce chronic conditions, and helps to manage overall health,” said Ashley Freeman, an administrative coordinator for the Human Resources Department’s benefits division.
+Physical activity helps to improve health, reduce chronic conditions, and helps to manage overall health, according to the Centers for Disease Control and Prevention

-City departments with high incidents of certain chronic conditions or medical claims cost were recruited for the program, Freeman said.
+City departments with high incidents of certain chronic conditions or medical claims cost were recruited for the program, said the Wellness team.

 Challenges fuel motivation for change